 He found that when the task was carried out in a social group, the participants would report estimates of roughly the same value (even though they had previously reported quite different estimates as individuals).

-The study was successful in showing majority influence, thus proving that individuals' behaviour and beliefs can be influenced by a group.
+The study was successful in showing majority influence, thus proving that individuals' behavior and beliefs can be influenced by a group.
 Additionally this is likely to be an example of informational social influence as participants would be uncertain about the actual number of beans in the jar.

 An individual is more likely to conform when in a larger group.
 For example, Asch altered the number of confederates in his study to see how this effected conformity.
 He found that conformity increases with each extra person (i.e. confederate) in the group.
 However, conformity did not increase much after the group size was about 4/5.
 Because conformity does not seem to increase in groups larger than four, this is considered the optimal group size.